What is the state of employee experience in 2022 and how can we improve things for all?

-Employee engagement and employee experience may be distinct concepts, but as we love to remind you, it’s impossible to manage one without considering the other.
-And, because employee experience covers just about everything, there’s more or less an infinite number of ways it can go wrong.
+Employee engagement and employee experience may be distinct concepts.
+But, as we love to remind you, it’s impossible to manage one without considering the other.
+And employee experience covers just about everything.
+So there’s more or less an infinite number of ways it can go wrong.

 Without a solid employee experience, you’ll never be able to engage your workforce.
-This means that your business will be bringing in an average of 2.5x less revenue than a similar business with a highly engaged workforce.
+Your business will be bringing in an approximately 2.5x less revenue than a similar business with a highly engaged workforce.
 On top of that, you could stand to lose as much as £30,000 per employee lost to turnover.

 It’s not just the experience of your employees you should be concerned with, but also the experience of ex-employees.
 If the experience of the average staff member in your organisation is a bad one, word will eventually travel.
 This can make replacing departed staff that much more difficult, which can hit you right in the budget.

-At the very least, you need to be conducting exit interviews to get a view of the damage you’re inflicting on your own recruitment potential.
+At the very least, you need to be conducting exit interviews.
+These will give you a clearer view of the damage you’re inflicting on your own recruitment potential.
 Ideally, these interviews should happen after you’ve supplied a nice, glowing reference to ensure maximum honesty.

 We’re not going to list literally everything you could do to support employee experience, because we’d be here all day.
 But here are what we consider to be the top priorities for you to keep an eye on:

-In a world where hellish commutes and long-hours cultures are commonplace, supporting flexible work is the secret for how to keep employees happy.
+We live in a world where hellish commutes and long-hours cultures are commonplace.
+So it should be no big secret supporting flexible work is the key for how to keep employees happy.
 Flexible job arrangements can give employees back the control they’ve been missing.
 It also ensures that typically demanding careers can be made more accessible, which takes us to our next point…

-- Diversity and accessibility: Arguably, two especially vital parts of employee experience in 2021 are diversity and accessibility.
-Diverse workplaces are hotbeds of creativity and innovation, while making workplaces more accessible to those with disabilities or out-of-work commitments can widen the applicant pool and help businesses to overcome supposed talent shortages.
+Arguably, two especially vital parts of employee experience in 2022 are diversity and accessibility.
+Diverse workplaces are hotbeds of creativity and innovation.
+But even more importantly, they make workplaces more accessible to those with disabilities or out-of-work commitments.
+This level of support can widen the applicant pool and help businesses to overcome supposed talent shortages.

-But just remember, if all else fails, then the most important thing you can do for employee experience is to communicate effectively.
-After all, you can’t give people the support they need if they can’t tell you what they need firsthand!
+But just remember one thing.
+If all else fails, then the most important thing you can do for employee experience is to communicate effectively.
+After all, you can’t give people the support they need if they can’t tell you what they need first-hand!